Topologically Stable BPS and Non-BPS States in Supersymmetric $\mathcal{N}=2$ Baby-Skyrme Model: Non-BPS States using the Novel Supersymmetric Method

 with \((.)'\) denotes the derivatives with respect to \(u\bar{u}\).
 By relating this constraint to the supersymmetry eigenvalues, we conclude that half of the symmetry is preserved if and only if \(Y_2=0\) or \(Y_2=h/g\).
 Since for general \(Y_2\) all of the supersymmetries are broken, then the solutions with \(Y_2\neq 0\) correspond to the non-BPS states.
+The arbitrary \(Y_2\) should be understood as the quantity which determines the deformation of the vacua from BPS to the non-BPS ones.

 In contrast with the BPS states of the supersymmetry extended model discussed in section \ref{HalfBPSSUSYBabySkyrme} where the term in the RHS entering the BPS equations is strictly constrained by the Kaehler metric, the solutions of this completely broken state do not depend on the Kaehler metric due to the freedom on the choice of \(Y_2\) mentioned earlier.
 Instead, we should choose a specific "potential" term for the BPS equations and a specific Kaehler manifold as well in order to find a unique \(Y_2\), hence we can state that \(Y_2\) depends on the choice of \(g\) for specific BPS states.